Tony Criscola

-Anthony Paul Criscola (July 9, 1915 – July 10, 2001) was an American Major League Baseball outfielder who played for the St. Louis Browns (1942–1943) and Cincinnati Reds (1944).
+Anthony Paul Criscola (July 9, 1915 – July 10, 2001) was an American Major League Baseball outfielder who played for the St. Louis Browns (1942–1943) and Cincinnati Reds (1944) and San Diego Padres.
 He was a native of Walla Walla, Washington.
+He was a graduate of Walla High School and attended Witman Collage on a track scholarship.
+Witman College is where he was scouted and recruited to steal bases primally.
+He is notable as the only major leaguer to come from Witman College.

-Criscola is one of many ballplayers who only appeared in the major leagues during World War II.
 He hit very well in his 91 games in 1942, going 47-for-158, a .297 batting average.
 He didn't fare as well in 1943 and 1944, hitting a combined .211 in 93 games.
+He was known as a speedy outfielder and base stealer.
+An injury to his arm, that did not heal correctly, ended his career.
+He settled in Pacific Beach San Diego, CA. He built Criscola Liquors which he successfully ran until retirement.

 Career totals include a batting average of .248, 1 home run, 28 runs batted in, 35 runs, and an on-base percentage of .307.
-He was a slightly below average fielder for his era (.966), and was used many times as a pinch-hitter during his 3-year MLB career.
+He was used many times as a pinch-hitter during his 3-year MLB career.

 Criscola died in La Jolla, California at the age of 86.